Catharine Trotter Cockburn: Reverend Cockburn

 In the summer of 1707, during her stay with Madame de Vere, an invalid residing near Ripley, Surrey, Catherine Trotter encountered a young clergyman named Fenn.
 She greatly admired his preaching, conversation and character.
 Mr. Fenn developed strong feelings for her and proposed marriage, receiving the support and intervention of Lady Piers.
 While Trotter valued Fenn's friendship, she had already developed a preference for another individual.
 This favored rival was Rev. Patrick Cockburn, a scholar and gentleman who had a distant relationship to both the Burnet and Trotter families.
 They had engaged in friendly correspondence for several months, discussing topics related to philosophy and practical religion that were of significant interest to both parties.
 The advances made by Mr. Fenn led to mutual realisation, and the situation reached a critical point.

 Pause in writing

 In 1708, Cockburn was ordained in the Church of England, married Trotter and obtained the "donative" of Nayland near Colchester.

 Cockburn later became curate at St. Dunstan's Church in Fleet Street, and the family returned to London, where they lived until the death of Queen Anne in 1714.
-Cockburn refused to take the oath of abjuration, required upon the accession of King George I, and consequently.
+The oath of abjuration, required upon the accession of King George I, raised concerns for Rev. Cockburn and he refused to take it (although he did continue to offer public prayers for the reigning sovereign and the royal family).
+As a result of his refusal, he was deprived of his employment in the church and reduced to poverty.
 Over the next twelve years he supported his family by teaching Latin to students at the Academy in Chancery Lane.